Skip to Content

 Instructions

-• Preheat oven to 425°F. Spray a baking sheet with non stick cooking spray and set aside.
+• Preheat oven to 425°F. Spray a baking sheet with non stick cooking spray and set aside

-• Use a spatula to scoop the batter onto the baking sheet.
+• Use a spatula to scoop the batter onto the greased baking sheet.
+Spread the batter out gently with a spatula.

-• Place in oven and bake for 20-25 minutes or until edges begin to turn a golden brown and inside is fully cooked when poked with a toothpick.
+• Place in oven and bake for 15-20 minutes or until edges begin to turn a golden brown and inside is fully cooked when poked with a toothpick.

 Recipe Notes: